Disney’s Gran Destino Tower Review (At Coronado Springs)

 Overall, I look forward to staying at Gran Destino Tower again.
 Hopefully, the quick-service dining options will improve in the meantime.
 We used to love to eat at Pepper Market and were impressed with the initial transition and variety of items at El Mercado.
 So I know they can do considerably better with that aspect.

-For those looking for a hotel that’s a little more upscale and still costs less than a deluxe–Gran Destino is probably the right choice.
-Yes, you’ll have to suffer through waiting on the buses.
+For those looking for a hotel that’s a little more upscale and still costs less than a deluxe, Gran Destino is probably the right choice.
+Yes, you’ll have to suffer through waiting for the buses.
 But that’s generally not too terrible unless you’re traveling at the busiest times of the day.

 For more information about the resort in its entirety, try our resort guide: Disney’s Coronado Springs Resort.
 Or you might also like these other moderate resort reviews: